 Revisiting New Zealand’s “Unfortunate Experiment”: Are medical ethics ever a thing done?

-Book review essay, by SHARON BATT
+Sharon Batt, adjunct professor, Department of Bioethics, Dalhousie University, PO Box 15000, Halifax, Canada B3H 4R2.

 Review of Ronald W. Jones’, Doctors in Denial: The forgotten women in the ‘Unfortunate Experiment.’
-Dunedin, New Zealand: Otago University Press, 2017, 248 pages Paper: US $28.95.
+Dunedin, New Zealand: Otago University Press, 2017, 248 pages (Paper), US $28.95, NZ $39.95.
+ISBN 978-0-947522-43-8.

 Medicine has a sad legacy of research scandals and discussions of how to reduce their frequency are central to medical ethics.
 Among the most infamous is the Tuskegee study, in which researchers at the US Public Health Service followed 400 African American men with syphilis for 40 years and withheld treatment, in order to understand the progression of the disease.
 Similar in many respects is a study of women with cervical cancer in situ (CIS), carried out in New Zealand, from 1966 to 1988, and the subject of a new book, Doctors in Denial: The forgotten women in the ‘Unfortunate Experiment.’
 Herbert Green, a professor and senior physician at the National Women’s Hospital (NWH) in Auckland did not believe CIS was a precursor to invasive cancer of the cervix and, to prove his point, continued to record the untreated lesions of dozens of women, even as their cancers progressed and some patients died.
 In Doctors in Denial, Ronald Jones describes the New Zealand case as an insider with a strong point of view.